healeycodes/bitcask-lite/README.md

 ## Spec

-Items are stored in log files on disk to persist data.
 Keys are kept in-memory and point to values in log files.
-All new items are written to the active log file.
-Log files contain any number of adjacent items with the schema: `timestamp, keySize, valueSize, key, value,`.
+Log files are append-only and contain any number of adjacent items with the schema: `timestamp, keySize, valueSize, key, value,`.

 An item with a key of `a` and a value of `b` that expires on 10 Aug 2022 looks like this in a log file: